Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 Section 2.

-On the first Monday in March A. D. 1923, shall he held an election in Middletown, at which a Mayor and four Councilmen shall be elected: The Mayor shall be elected to serve for two years, and two of the Councilmen shall be elected for two years, and the remaining two Councilmen shall be elected for one year: The said election shall be held by an Inspector and two judges: The present Alderman of Middletown shall preside and act as Inspector, and the present Commissioners of the Town of Middletown shall appoint the judges, who shall also act as clerks.
-The President of the Board of Commissioners of the Town of Middletown shall, at least ten days before the said election, give notice thereof, stating the officers, to be elected, and the time and place of holding the election, by posting notices in five of the most public places in said Town.
+On the first Monday in March, 1923, elections were held in Middletown and a Mayor and four Councilmembers were elected.
+From thence forward, elections were held in Middletown on the first Monday in March.
+In March, 2008, the Council was expanded to comprise a Mayor and six Councilmembers.
+On the odd years, the Mayor shall be elected to serve for two years, and three Councilmembers shall be elected for two years, and the remaining three Council members shall be elected for two years during the even election years.
+The said election shall be held by an inspector and at least two judges: The Mayor and Council of Middletown shall appoint the judges, who shall also act as clerks.
+The Mayor and Council of the Town of Middletown shall, at least twenty (20) days before the said election, give notice thereof, stating the officers to be elected, and the time and place of holding the election, by posting notices according to Delaware law.
+And annually thereafter, on the first Monday in March, shall be held the general municipal election in said Town, to fill all vacancies in elective offices, whether caused by expiration of the terms or otherwise.

 Municipal Power